 Overview

 Turbines can be used to generate electricity from wind.
-By harnessing wind energy, farmers can often cover all their energy and create a surplus which can be injected into the grid.
+By harnessing wind energy, farmers can often cover all their energy and create a surplus that can be injected into the grid.

 Why should farmers consider on-farm wind energy?